 Step 2: Check what kind of cover you already have

-For example, if you’re employed, your benefits package may include a certain amount of ‘sick pay’.
+For example, if you’re employed, your benefits package might include a certain amount of ‘sick pay’.
 Check your work contract or speak to your HR department for more information.

 Step 3: Calculate the cover you need